 Welcome to the Department of Geography.
 Alexander von Humboldt once defined Geography as the study of the Earth as our Home and this remains a good way to think of our distinctive and integrated perspective.
 You are joining our youngest degree course, the Masters in Spatial Justice.
-The Course Directors, Karen Till and Patrick Bresnihan, have developed a programme that emphasises public engagement, which means that the community of MA students in Geography and Spatial Justice is just as likely to be in the field or at a public meeting, as to be found in a seminar room.
-Our students come to enjoy this and about one-quarter of them go on to doctoral research in Geography, whereas the others find jobs as professional geographers in a range of fields, from teaching to leading community policy groups to working as mapping consultants.
-We hope you will meet some of our MA graduates at alumni events this year and in the years to come.
+The Course Directors, Karen Till and Patrick Bresnihan, have developed a programme that emphasises public engagement in which students collaborate with community groups, artists and activists to explore a variety of forms of spatial justice - from environmental, place-based, land, housing, commoning, public space, food, digital justice (among others) - which means that the community of our taught masters students are just as likely to be in the field or at a public meeting, as to be found in a seminar room.
+Our students come to enjoy this and contribute to creating a better Ireland!
+About one-quarter of our taught Masters in Human Geography go on to doctoral research, whereas the others find jobs as professional geographers in a range of fields, from teaching to leading community policy groups to working as mapping consultants.
+We hope you will meet some of our MA Geography graduates at research, social and alumni events this year and in the years to come.